jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_3_IAM_S3_security_policies.md

 - IAM Policies
     - Specify what you are allowed to do with any AWS resource
     - They are global and apply to all areas of AWS
-    - You can attack policies to users, groups or roles
+    - You can attach policies to users, groups or roles
         - These users, groups, and roles are subject to the permissions you define in the policy
     - 3 types of Identity-based policies:
         1. AWS managed policies